apache/cordova-docs/docs/en/edge/cordova/events/events.batterylow.md

 The event fires when the percentage of battery charge has reached the low battery threshold, device-specific value.

-The `batterylow` handler is called with an object that contains two
+The `batterylow` handler is passed an object that contains two
 properties:

 - __level__: The percentage of battery charge (0-100). _(Number)_